top of page

 dag3_hoogte.png

-Height profile of day 4, near the end we climbed a lot more than it seems.
+Height profile of day 4, near the end we felt we climbed a lot more than it seemed based on the elevation profile

 Distance cycled : 176 km.